tuxies-wiki-team/tuxies-wiki/docs/guides/vuepress-guide.md

     ```

 :::card title="Done!" icon="fluent-emoji:party-popper"
-Now, your Github page with have two branches, the `main` branch with all the `.md` files and the `gh-pages` with the Vuepress compiled `.html` files.
+Now, your Github page will have two branches, the `main` branch with all the `.md` files and the `gh-pages` with the Vuepress compiled `.html` files.

 To deploy the website, simply run